stevelloyd/brynmawrschool/slides/brynmawr.md

 # What we'll explore...

 - a brief intro to the Raspberry Pi computer
-- coding sounds with software
+- coding sounds with software [Sonic Pi]
-- collecting data in Antarctica
 - listening to data
-- what you can do if you're interested in this
+- listening to the weather in Antarctica
+- more information

 ---